cs-sst/cs-sst.github.io/formalhci.md

-It features an environment that supports timed modelling, a spatial topology consisting of an arbitrary number of systems, interfaces and human components, a model of short-term memory that includes closure, decay and chunking, a model of long-term memory that evolves throughout the time by exploiting experiences to build new knowledge abou the interaction, thus mimicking the creation of expectations and mental models.</p>
+It features an environment that supports timed modelling, a spatial topology consisting of an arbitrary number of systems, interfaces and human components, a model of short-term memory that includes closure, decay and chunking, a model of long-term memory that evolves throughout the time by exploiting experiences to build new knowledge abou the interaction, thus mimicking the creation of expectations and mental models.
-<p>CAFAISHA can be used for modelling and analysing interactive systems using model-checkingand exploring alternative cognitive
-theories, such as different models of the closure phenomenon, using the same set of real-life examples in order to understand which one appears to best match real data.</p>
+CAFAISHA can be used for modelling and analysing interactive systems using model-checkingand exploring alternative cognitive theories, such as different models of the closure phenomenon, using the same set of real-life examples in order to understand which one appears to best match real data.</p>